-This charger is designed to detect certain problems that can arise.
+Some chargers are designed to detect certain problems that can arise with battery packs.
 Problems are indicated by the red light flashing at a fast rate.
-If this occurs, re-insert the battery pack into the charger.
-If the problem persists, try a different battery pack to determine if the charger is working properly.
+If this occurs, re-insert battery pack into the charger.
+If the problem persists, try a different battery pack to determine if the charger is OK.
 If the new pack charges correctly, then the original pack is defective and should be returned to a service center or other collection site for recycling.
-If the new battery pack elicits the same trouble indication as the original, have the charger and the battery pack tested at an authorized service center.
+If the new battery pack elicits the same trouble indication as the original, have the charger tested at an authorized service center.

-HOT/COLD DELAY DCB101
+HOT/COLD PACK DELAY

-This charger has a hot/cold delay feature: when the charger detects a battery that is hot, it automatically starts a delay, suspending charging until the battery has cooled.
-After the battery has cooled, the charger automatically switches to the pack charging mode.
+Some chargers have a Hot/Cold Pack Delay feature: when the charger detects a battery that is hot, it automatically starts a Hot Pack Delay, suspending charging until the battery has cooled.
+After the battery has cooled, the charger automatically switches to the Pack Charging mode.
 This feature ensures maximum battery life.
-The red light flashes long, then short while in the hot/cold delay mode.
+The red light flashes long, then short while in the Hot/Cold Pack Delay mode.